 Mrs. Potts is the most grounded of the servants by far, with wisdom gained from age and experience.
 She’s an efficient and no-nonsense teapot, but she’s also kind and compassionate towards her charges.
 While Cogsworth is meant to be one in the charge, it’s clear she is one the other servants respect, and she’s also the closest thing the Beast has had to a mother figure all these years.
 Other servants include Mrs. Potts’ precocious and innocent son, little Chip, and the theatrical Madam Le Grande Bouche (I’m glad Belle’s wardrobe got more screen-time in “Human Again” by the way, she deserves it).
 The servants who are given the most characterization have an entire subplot devoted to them matchmaking and squabbling amongst each other about the best way to handle Belle and the Beast.
 They also prove to be expert performers, as seen in “Be Our Guest”, where they clearly savor the chance to sing and dance again, since I imagine the Beast rarely let them break into spontaneous musical numbers.
 They get an entire sequence devoted to them at the end, defending the castle from a mob of crazy people from Belle’s village.
 It’s as comedic as it is brutal.
 The wardrobe crushes a dude to death, Mrs. Potts gives people third-degree burns and Cogsworth – after being the uptight one all movie – lets himself cut loose and enjoy the anarchy, stabbing people with scissors.
 You don’t mess with the servants, especially on the night they all know they’re going to be stuck as furniture forever.

 “Beauty and the Beast” does some clever things with it’s antagonists.
 The whole point of this film is that beauty is more than skin deep, and to quote a later Disney film directed by the same men, “Beauty and the Beast” invites the audience to decide who is really the monster and who is the man.
 We’re initially introduced to Gaston and Lefou the same way Belle sees them – as a pair of simpletons and the town jocks.
-Gaston is a boastful, bombastic, manly, muscular and accomplished hunter, who always brings home big game for the village, and Lefou is his comparatively short, loyal, sycophantic and often abused best friend / sidekick.
-Gaston may be the village’s sex symbol (he is admittedly handsome), and LeFou may admire him for his strength and hyper-masculinity, but to Belle, he’s irritatingly vain.
+Gaston is a boastful, bombastic, manly, muscular and accomplished hunter, who always brings home big game for the village, while Lefou is his comparatively short, loyal, sycophantic sidekick, as well as his often abused best friend.
+Gaston may be the village’s admittedly handsome sex symbol, and LeFou may admire him for his strength and hyper-masculinity, but to Belle, he’s irritatingly vain.
 We get our first hint that the two of them might be something darker than dumb jocks or simple bullies when Gaston tries to randomly force himself on Belle in her own home, but it’s not until Belle’s away for most of the movie that we realize we’ve greatly underestimated them.
 Gaston is more than just an arrogant sexist and narcissist, he’s also a manipulative sociopath who doesn’t see people as people so much as tools there for his benefit.
 Belle makes for a lovely trophy wife to bolster his ego and reputation, Maurice is the perfect pawn to blackmail Belle with, and an angry mob of gullible people make for very effective weapons to kill a beast with.
 The more Gaston obsesses over getting what he wants, the more he shows his true colors as a treacherous snake.

 The humor in “Beauty and the Beast” is a lot more silly and cartoony than your usual Disney movie, which feels like it ought to clash with all the darker and more violent elements of this film but somehow it rarely ever does.
 The production values for this film are sky high.
 “Beauty and the Beast” contains some of the most polished, fluid and meticulous 2-D animation you’ve ever going to find in the Disney Canon, rivaled only by “The Lion King” – giving the brutality of the wolf chase it’s sharp sting, the odd jump scare it’s power, and the tender, lingering touches Belle and the Beast share an almost haunting sort of intimacy.
 Not to mention, the Beast’s castle has a tremendous amount of depth and scale to it as a location (even the 3-D ballroom has aged well and looks extravagant).
 The animation quality reaches it apex during the Beast’s near-death experience and his following transformation, a scene that manages to be incredibly stirring despite there already being several variations on it in the canon (Disney really likes having one protagonist sob over the other one’s corpse in the climax of their movies).
 As far as animation details go, I like how clothing is a bit more meaningful than usual in this film.
 As Belle begins to enjoy herself at the castle, her usually reserved wardrobe becomes more tasteful and refined, and as the Beast begins to clean himself up and reconnect more with his forgotten humanity, he starts to wear more regal human clothes.
 The trend culminates in this bit of classiness from the pair during the famous ballroom scene.